HomeFinanceDraftKings

 Why does DraftKings keep asking for my location?

 Paid fantasy contests are only legal in certain states, so the app verifies your physical location every time you enter one.
-Turn on Location Services for DraftKings, and if the check fails indoors, move closer to a window where your phone gets a stronger GPS signal.
+Turn on Location Services for DraftKings, and if the check fails indoors, move closer to a window or step outside where your phone gets a stronger GPS signal.
+The app tracks location only while you are using it for contests.

 How do I make drafting lineups faster on a small screen?

 Build a shortlist of players the night before, favorite each one with the star button, then sort by favorites when the lineup opens.
-Keeping the salary remaining view on screen also helps you fill slots without going over the cap.
+Keeping the salary remaining figure on screen helps you fill slots without going over the cap.
+If you have an iPad, draft on it for the bigger view and use the phone for last second edits.

 Is there a way to control how much I spend?